 I am passionate about entrepreneurship education and have been one of the speakers in the High Growth Speaker Series run by Lauren Rielly, a lecturer in Applied Entrepreneurship at RMIT.

-I am proud of my association with Swinburne University and serve on the MEI Course Advisory Committee, and the Advisory Board of Swinburne Law School.
+As an Adjunct Professor, I am proud of my association with Swinburne University and serve on the MEI Course Advisory Committee, and the Advisory Board of Swinburne Law School.

 Leo Cussen Institute

 I have been contributing to the practical education of graduate law students since 1997 in the areas of Commercial and Corporate Practice, Retail Leases, Trusts, and Intellectual Property.